bmolnar91/workbook/module_oop.md

 #### What are “generics”?
 When to use?
 Show examples.
 In a nutshell, generics enable *types* (classes and interfaces) to be parameters when defining classes, interfaces and methods.

-Abstract types declared between angle brackets<> (a.k.a. *diamond operator*) can be used as wildcards.
+Abstract types declared between angle brackets (`<>`) (a.k.a. *diamond operator*) can be used as wildcards.

 Code that uses generics has many benefits over non-generic code:
 * Stronger type checks at compile time.
-  A Java compiler applies strong type checking to generic code and issues errors if the code violates type safety.
-Fixing compile-time errors is easier than fixing runtime errors, which can be difficult to find.
+  A Java compiler applies strong type checking to generic code and issues errors if the code violates *type safety*.
+Fixing compile-time errors is easier than fixing runtime errors.
 * Elimination of casts.
 * Enabling programmers to implement generic algorithms.
   By using generics, programmers can implement generic algorithms that work on collections of different types, can be customized, and are type safe and easier to read.

+Bounded type parameters:
+  There may be times when you'll want to restrict the kinds of types that are allowed to be passed to a type parameter.
+For example, a method that operates on numbers might only want to accept instances of Number or its subclasses.
+This is what *bounded type parameters* are for.
+  To declare a bounded type parameter, list the type parameter's name, followed by the extends  keyword, followed by its upper bound.
+  `public static <T extends Comparable<T>> T maximum(T x, T y, T z) {...}`

 #### What is the benefit of having “generic” containers?